 The feeling of disrespect and not being taken seriously is embedded in a long history, see this article tracing that.

-Another ridiculous meme is that there is never outrage over black on black crime.
+They do!
+This is just a ridiculous meme that gets recycled by people who don't live in the communities where the violence is occurring.
 As the meme goes, "Where are the protests over crime within the black community?"
 The protests are there, but you won't read about it in mainstream media:

 Here's an article addressing it: